-127. If a company had a pure variable cost structure, what would be the relationship between contribution margin and net income, and what would be the magnitude of operating leverage?
+128. If a company had a pure variable cost structure, what would be the relationship between contribution margin and net income, and what would be the magnitude of operating leverage?

-Feedback: Contribution margin and net income would be equal.
+Contribution margin and net income would be equal.
 In other words, every dollar of contribution margin would be a dollar of profit.
-Magnitude of operating leverage would be 1.0 fixed costs.
+Magnitude of operating leverage would be 1.0 (which really means the absence of operating leverage) because the company would have no fixed costs.
 Net income would equal contribution margin.